Maani-Mir/RetailIQ/README.md

 > K-Means Segmentation · NLP Sentiment Analysis · React + FastAPI

 RetailIQ is a full-stack analytics dashboard that transforms raw e-commerce transaction data into actionable customer intelligence.
-It automatically segments customers into behavioural groups using unsupervised machine learning, scores review sentiment using NLP, and surfaces the combined insight in an interactive dashboard — no data science expertise required to use it.
+It automatically segments customers into behavioural groups using unsupervised machine learning, scores review sentiment using NLP, and surfaces the combined insight in an interactive dashboard.

 ---